-If the Committee becomes aware of possible or actual abuse or neglect, it should ensure that the safety of the adult at risk is secured as a first priority.

-Any Committee member who becomes aware of possible or actual abuse should, as soon as possible, record the details of the abuse.
-They should advise the rest of the Committee and the Advice and Volunteer Manager at National Office who will provide further guidance.

-The Committee, having been advised of the possible or actual abuse, should satisfy themselves that the adult at risk is safe and that the alleged perpetrator, if known, does not pose a threat to any other adult at risk.

-The Committee, working with the Advice and Volunteer Manager at National Office will decide whether or not to refer the possible or actual abuse to the local authority and/or the Police.
+- If the committee becomes aware of possible or actual abuse or neglect, it should ensure that the safety of the adult at risk is secured as a first priority. - Any committee member who becomes aware of possible or actual abuse should, as soon as possible, record the details of the abuse using SAP1, see Appendix 2.
+They should advise the rest of the committee and the Advice and Volunteer Manager at National Office who will provide further guidance. - The committee, having been advised of the possible or actual abuse, should satisfy themselves that the adult at risk is safe, and that the alleged perpetrator, if known, does not pose a threat to any other adult at risk. - The committee, working with the Advice and Volunteer Manager at National Office will decide whether or ٠ not to refer the possible or actual abuse to the local authority and/or the Police.
 When a crime may have been committed, the Police must be contacted as soon as possible.
-If the decision is to not refer, the reasons for this must be recorded.

-As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under Section 42 of the Care Act 2014.
-However, it may be necessary to override these in the best interests of other adults at risk.

-The Committee then completes a Safeguarding Adult Disclosure/Suspicion form with the guidance of the Advice and Volunteer Manager.

-Completed reports will be held in a designated file for a minimum of 2 years from the date of the last completed report on the adult at risk.

-Confidentiality is adhered to at all times and therefore, the contents of the form will not be provided to any third parties.
+If the decision is to not refer, the reasons for this must be recorded on form SAP1 - As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under Section 42 of the Care Act 2014.
+However, it may be necessary to override these in the best interests of other adults at risk. - The committee then completes SAP1 with the guidance of the Advice and Volunteering Manager. - Completed SAP1s will be held in a designated file for a minimum of 2 years from the date of the last completed SAP1 on the adult at risk. - Confidentiality is adhered at all times, therefore the contents of the form will not be provided to any third parties.

-This policy was adopted at the Committee meeting of BandD U3A on 8th July 2019 and will be reviewed every 3 years.
+The above Policy, Procedure and Appendices were adopted by Durham U3A

+On: (date)

+Signed: Committee role

+Print name:

+Review of the above undertaken three years from the above date:

+On: (date)

+Signed: Committee role

+Print name: -

+Review of the above undertaken thr ee years from the above date:

+On: (date)

+Signed: Committee role

+Print name:

-Appendix 1
+Appendix 1 Confidential